1976–77 Port Vale F.C. season: Third Division

-The season opened with a loss, a draw, and then a 2–0 win over Sheffield Wednesday.
+The season opened with a loss, a draw, and then a 2–0 win over Sheffield Wednesday on 28 August.
 Then only one point was gained in the next six matches.
 To bolster the side in came Stoke City's veteran defender Eric Skeels, who was also returning from a spell in the USA.
-Mick Cullerton then severed a cartilage, which meant five months out of action for the star striker.
-To replace him Sproson signed Blackburn Rovers' Ken Beamish (£12,000) and Wigan Athletic's John Rogers ('a small fee').
-The club also made other clubs aware that they would listen to any offers for players, but there was little in the way of interest.
-In October, former England and Wolves defender Bobby Thomson was another player returning from the States.
-Signing with the Vale, he impressed so much that he was made club captain in his first week at Vale Park.
-A club record run of 42 away games without a clean sheet began on 18 December, and would last until 30 September 1978.
-The first of this run was a 1–1 draw with Rotherham United at Millmoor, after this match "Millers" boss Jimmy McGuigan stated that Vale showed 'the worst exhibition of football thuggery I have ever seen'.
+Mick Cullerton then severed a cartilage in a 1–1 draw at reading on 18 September, which meant five months out of action for the star striker.
+To replace him, Sproson signed Blackburn Rovers forward Ken Beamish (£12,000) and Wigan Athletic's top-scorer John Rogers ('a small fee').
+The club also informed other clubs that they would listen to any player offers, but there was little interest.
+Rogers got off to a good start, scoring the winning goal in a 2–1 victory over Northampton Town on 8 October.
+Later in the month, former England and Wolves defender Bobby Thomson was another player returning from the States.
+Signing with the Vale, he impressed so much that he was made club captain in his first week at Vale Park after impressing in a 3–2 defeat to Wrexham.
+Vale ended the month in seventh place.

+On 6 November, Vale lost 1–0 at bottom club York City after a flu epidemic hit the squad.
+A club record run of 42 away games without a clean sheet began on 18 December and would last until 30 September 1978.
+The first of this run was a 1–1 draw with Rotherham United at Millmoor; after this match "Millers" boss Jimmy McGuigan stated that Vale showed 'the worst exhibition of football thuggery I have ever seen'.
 Even though the defence struggled away from home, Beamish did not, as he scored his first ten goals for the club away from Burslem.
 In a 4–2 win over Grimsby Town at Blundell Park on 3 January, Beamish scored a hat-trick.
 Later in the month Geoff Davies had his contract cancelled by mutual consent.
+The team were unbeaten throughout January, though only two of their five fixtures came in the league.
 Vale's form tailed off, though Terry Alcock returned briefly to play a handful of games.
 Thomson also returned to the US, Ray Williams was transferred to Northwich Victoria for 'a small fee', and Colin Tartt was sold to Chesterfield for £15,000.
 In their places were new signings Alan Lamb (£5,000 from Preston North End) and Peter Sutcliffe (£3,000 from Stockport County), whilst a fit again Cullerton was like a new signing.

-The club had drifted into the bottom four, but a six match unbeaten run with a prolific Cullerton took them to safety.
+Vale lost 1–0 at Crystal Palace on 1 February, leading Roy Chapman to remark "it's no good being today's heroes and tomorrow's fools".
+Six days later, they fell to a 2–0 defeat at second-from-bottom York City.
+The club had drifted into the bottom four, but a six-match unbeaten run with a prolific Cullerton took them to safety.
 In the background was an ongoing power struggle in the boardroom.
 In late-March they then received a 6–2 beating at Wrexham and then a 4–0 beating from Chesterfield at Saltergate.
 The club suffered an injury crisis in April, with both Keith Chadwick and John Brodie having been forced to retire through injury.
-Relegation was avoided however with six points from the final five games.
+Relegation was avoided however, with six points from the final five games, beginning with a 4–1 victory over fourth-placed Crystal Palace.
 The final game of the season was against Rotherham United, who needed a six-goal win margin to gain promotion.
 The match saw three penalties, three bookings and crowd trouble, though United were four goals ahead they failed to find the remaining two, and instead the "Valiants" scored a late goal.